microsoft/azure-spring-apps-training/01-create-a-cluster/README.md

 ![Cluster configuration](media/02-creation-details.png)

 - Click on "Next : Diagnostic Setting" to go to the next screen.
 - Here you can either select an existing "Log Analytics workspace" or create a new one.
-Create a new one, and we will configure it in [03 - Configure application logs](../03-configure-application-logs/README.md).
+Create a new one, and we will configure it later in [03 - Configure application logs](../03-configure-application-logs/README.md).

 ![Configure Log Analytics](media/03-creation-log-analytics.png)